 If you’re looking for where to stay on the Perhentian Islands, here on Perhentian Kecil you can find accommodation close to where you arrive on Coral Bay.
 Alternatively, you can walk 5-10 minutes across the easy jungle path to the other side of the island, where you will find the busier Long Beach.

-Long Beach is only a short walk away and has some fabulous resorts.
+The Long Beach area of the island has some fabulous resorts.
 The highly rated BuBu Villa has spacious and stylish villas, as well as the World Cafe, an outdoor restaurant serving delicious food and cocktails.
 At the other end of Long Beach, a popular choice is the Bubu Resort, which has welcoming staff and overlooks stunning scenery.
-The nearby Mimpi Perhentian resort has contemporary rooms and a divine outdoor swimming pool.

-Browse and book Perhentian Islands accommodation options on Booking.com at this link.
+Browse and book Perhentian Islands accommodation options by exploring the map below:

 How to get to the Perhentian Islands